Join our list

 Third choice is to rent a car.
 Make your car rental reservation before you leave home, to guarantee availability.
 Major car rental companies have a check-in station right next to your ship, so it’s easy to get going on your own.
 Again, be mindful of the ship’s sailaway time and allow enough leeway to return your car and get a lift back to the ship.

-What Not to Miss in Florence
+What You Must See in Florence

 There is so much to see in Florence that a visitor could easily spend several days touring and still not see nearly everything.
 However, there are a four must-see places of interest that should not be missed on your first visit: Ponte Vecchio, Accademia Galleria, Santa Croce and The Duomo.